Joseph Pignatelli: Early life

 Pignatelli was born in Zaragoza, Spain, of Neapolitan descent and noble lineage.
 He did his early studies in the Jesuit College of Zaragoza, along with his brother, Nicolás.
 There he developed tuberculosis, which was to plague him his entire life.
 He entered the Society of Jesus at the age of 15 on 8 May 1753 in Tarragona, despite his family's opposition.
 On completing his theological studies he was ordained a priest, and assigned to teach at the College of Zaragoza.

-In 1766 the Governor of Zaragoza was held responsible for a threatened famine, and so enraged was the populace against him that they were about to destroy his palace by fire.
+In 1766 the Governor of Zaragoza was held responsible for a threatened famine, and so enraged was the populace against him that they were about to destroy the Governor's palace by fire.
 Pignatelli's persuasive power over the people averted the calamity.
 Despite the letter of thanks sent by King Charles III of Spain, the Jesuits were accused of instigating the above-mentioned riot.
 Pignatelli's refutation of the charge was followed by the decree of expulsion of the Jesuits of Zaragoza on 4 April 1767.